markuslibrary/uab-dataset-catalog/README.md

 ## Structure

 The repository is structured in a few sections corresponding to the repositories we access to populate the catalog.
-Below I have listed the current status of each "section".
+Below are listed the current status of each "section".

 ### Zenodo

 The Zenodo API section is the first one we have completed.
-It has two functions, allowing you to enter specific DOIs that you would like to process (download via API and reformat to Digital Commons batch upload format) or search for datasets published within a set timeframe.
-It will access Zenodo records, as well as some Dryad records which have been mirrored on Zenodo.
-We plan to to develop separate code for Dryad since this mirroring is no longer happening.
+It has two functions: allowing you to enter specific DOIs that you would like to process (download via API and reformat to Digital Commons batch upload format) or search for datasets published within a set timeframe.
+It will access Zenodo records, as well as some Dryad records that have been mirrored on Zenodo.
+We plan to develop separate code for Dryad since this mirroring is no longer happening.

 ### DataCite